devo243/portfolio-brian/docs/assignments/assignment4.md

 **Operation Principle**

-A user joins a community to check out items related to a certain topic made by other users, and add their own items.
+A user joins a community about a certain topic with other users that share the same interest.

 **State**